JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 ![Result](Contents/no8.png)

 ### Question 9

-> There are reports of file exchanges made by the two students in the conversations obtained, look for the file in question!
-To facilitate reporting to superiors, name the file found in the format **[group_name].des3** and save the output file with the name **“flag.txt”.**

 After we input this code previously : `(tcp.flags.syn == 1 && tcp.flags.ack == 0) || (tcp.flags.syn == 1 && tcp.flags.ack == 1)`